-Leslie Metcalf is entering her second full season with the Wolves after joining the organization in January 2016.
+Leslie Metcalf is entering her third full season with the Wolves after joining the organization in January 2016.

 Her breadth of sales experience includes corporate, student life, tourism and youth development throughout the Chicago area.

 Pawel Sienko joined the Wolves in August 2013 as an inside sales representative.
-He received a promotion to senior account executive in October 2017 and then Sales Development Manager in June 2018.
+He received a promotion to Senior Account Executive in October 2017 and then Sales Development Manager in June 2018.

-The 29-year-old native of Poland was graduated from Ball State University, where he majored in Sport Administration and minored in Marketing.
+The 30-year-old native of Poland graduated from Ball State University, where he majored in Sport Administration and minored in Marketing.

 Prior to joining the organization, he spent two years working for the ABA’s Indiana Diesels.

-In his spare time, the Lake Zurich resident enjoys playing basketball.
+In his spare time, the Lisle resident enjoys playing basketball.